-Wylfa Newydd is Horizon’s first site and we aim to secure initial electricity generation at Wylfa Newydd in the first half of the 2020s, with Oldbury to follow.
+Wylfa Newydd is Horizon’s first site and we aim to secure initial electricity generation there in the first half of the 2020s, with Oldbury to follow.
 No decisions have yet been made about our Oldbury project and the go ahead would not happen until we’ve carried out formal consultation with local people, allowing them to have their say and help shape our proposals.
 We're working on the detailed timescales for this.

 If you have any queries or issues you would like to raise with Horizon, please call Freephone number 0800 130 3125 or email:

-For more information go to: www.horizonnuclearpower.com
+For more information on Horizon Nuclear Power visit: www.horizonnuclearpower.com

 You can write to: Horizon Nuclear Power, 5210 Valiant Court, Gloucester Business Park, Delta Way, Gloucester, GL3 4FE.